oceanprotocol/ocean.py/READMEs/fixed-rate-exchange-flow.md

 Here are the steps:

 1. Setup
-2. Alice creates a data token
+2. Alice creates a datatoken
-3. Alice mints & approves data tokens
+3. Alice mints & approves datatokens
-4. Bob buys at fixed rate data tokens
+4. Bob buys at fixed rate datatokens

 Let's go through each step.